prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 ### Identity resolution

 For the identity resolution, the LiveIntent ID sub-module makes a request to LiveIntent’s identity resolution API, which returns a `nonID` and additional attributes.
-The identifiers and attributes are then exposed by the Prebid User ID Module to Prebid adapters to be sent out in a bid request.
+The identifier and attributes are then exposed by the Prebid User ID Module to Prebid adapters to be sent out in a bid request.
 An SSP can then make the impression opportunity available to buyers that would like to target the audience.

 The first-party cookie generation and identity resolution functionality is provided by [LiveConnect JS](https://www.npmjs.com/package/live-connect-js) - an open source JS library which is included within the LiveIntent ID sub-module.

 The LiveIntent ID sub-module follows the standard _Prebid.js_ initialization based on the GDPR consumer opt-out choices.
 With regard to CCPA, the LiveConnect JS receives a us_privacy string from the Prebid US Privacy Consent Management Module and respects opt-outs.

-## Configure request attributes
+## Configure requested attributes

 Attributes other than the `nonID` can be requested using the `requestedAttributesOverrides` configuration option.